Six Ministers

 In 633 BCE, Duke Wen of Jin held a military parade in Beilu and announced his plan of military reform.
 The duke thereby established the central army in addition to the upper army and the lower army of Jin.
 Xi Hu was the first Zhongjunjiang appointed by the duke of Jin.

 To hold the post of Zhongjunjiang, one has to be in the rank of Qing (卿).
 In Jin's history, six powerful vassal states of Jin and their leader held this post in turn.
-The six clans were known as the Liuqing of Jin (六卿).
+The six clans were known as the Liuqing of Jin (晋国六卿).
 Namely, the six clans were: Han, Zhao, Wei, Zhi, Zhonghang, and Fan.
 Luan and Xi clan were two clans which also possessed the status of qing but became extinct due to political struggles in Jin's court.

 The dictatorial power of Zhongjunjiang led to the constant conflicts between the six vassal states of Jin.
 Approaching the end of its existence, Jin was troubled by the civil wars waged by its own retainers against each other.
 The last Zhongjunjiang before the partition of Jin was Xun Yao.

 According to Chunqiu Dashibiao (春秋大事表) by Qing dynasty historian Gu Donggao, Zhongjunjiang is etymologically the origin of the Chinese words 將軍 and 元帥.
 The two alternative names of Zhongjunjiang later influenced the naming system of a certain country's military, especially China, Japan, Korea and Vietnam.
 The word 將軍 (Jiāngjūn, Shōgun, Changgun, Tướng quân, "General") derived from Zhongjunjiang.
 Another alternative name 元帥 (Yuánshuài, Gensui, Wansu, Nguyên soái) is used in the four countries as a translation and equivalent of the English word "Marshal".